Historical Journey

 Consolidation and Expansion under Dr. Ofiro Mawewe (1979–2024)

-After Rev. Mawewe’s passing, leadership transitioned to his only son, Dr. Ofiro Mawewe, born on 17 June 1946.
+After Rev. Mawewe’s passing, leadership transitioned to his only son, Dr. Ofiro Mawewe (Chikamba II), born on 17 June 1946.
 He inherited both the pulpit and the burden of guiding the church during a turbulent era.

 Key Achievements:

-Church Growth: Expanded the Church into a regional and international church with branches in Zimbabwe, South Africa, Mozambique, Zambia, Botswana, the UK, Australia, Poland, and beyond.
+He expanded the Church beyond the borders establishing branches in South Africa, Mozambique, Zambia, Botswana, the UK, Australia, Poland.

 Recognition and Legacy

-• Declared a Provincial Liberation Hero by President Emmerson Mnangagwa.
+• He was declared a Provincial Liberation Hero by President Emmerson Mnangagwa.

 • In April 2025, leadership transitioned to Bishop Reverend Emmanuel Mawewe (Chikamba III) born on the 7th of September 1977, who carries forward the spiritual mantle with renewed vision for outreach, infrastructure development, and global partnerships.